rubikan/good-boi/data/help.md

 * say   - Lets the bot say something

 Reddit
+* animalsbeingderps | abd   - Posts a random picture from the AnimalsBeingDerps subreddit
+* dallemini | dem           - Posts a random picture from the dallemini subreddit
 * disneyvacation | dv       - Posts a random picture from the disneyvacation subreddit
+* programmerhumor | ph      - Posts a random picture from the ProgrammerHumor subreddit
 * shittyfoodporn | sfp      - Posts a random picture from the shittyfoodporn subreddit
-* animalsbeingderps | abd   - Posts a random picture from the AnimalsBeingDerps subreddit
+* wewantplates | wwp        - Posts a random picture from the WeWantPlates subreddit
 ```